Jens Jonas Jansen: Biography

 Bishop Eivind Berggrav described his effort for the Church of Norway, on which he had a "qualitative influence", as "unusual".
 He was especially known for his sermons, as well as the lectures Kristendom og Videnskab (1882) and Hvor meget tror vi?
 (1887), which were both printed in 1903.
 Several of his sermons were later printed, as well as the memoirs Oplevet og tænkt (1909).
 He was also a columnist and literary critic in Morgenbladet.

 His aim was to induce a personal and rational Lutheran faith.
 He saw the influence of Orthodox theologian Gisle Johnson as unpassable, under a certain influence from free-thinkers Søren Kierkegaard and Georg Brandes.
 Johnson disciple and bishop Johan Christian Heuch in 1902 declared Jansen as a "dangerous" man, citing that his liberal tendencies could open Christendom for "Muhammedans and pagans".

-Jansen died while vacationing at Ringebu in 1912.
+Jansen died while vacationing in Ringebu Municipality in 1912.